AutomationML/AMLEngine2.1/Documentation/Aml.Engine.CAEX/MappingType/Insert_1.md

 MappingType.Insert Method (Int32, CAEXWrapper)
 ==============================================
-AutomationML 2.1 APIInserts the specified CAEX object in it's associated sequence at the given position.
+Inserts the specified CAEX object in it's associated sequence at the given position.
 The MappingType defines the [InterfaceIDMapping][1], [InterfaceNameMapping][2] and [AttributeNameMapping][3] sequence.

   **Namespace:**  [Aml.Engine.CAEX][4]
   **Assembly:**  AML.Engine (in AML.Engine.dll)